 set H2 Solomon [BD96; TH85] This changes how the Solomon process is treated when the simple H2 molecule is used.
 The default is to use the approximations given by Bertoldi & Draine (1996).
 The keyword BD96 will also set this rate.
 The keyword TH85 will set the Tielens & Hollenbach (1985a) rate.
-These rates differ by ~1 dex.
-When the large H2 molecule is used (turned on with the atom H2 command described on page 77 above) the Solomon process is treated in a self-consistent manner.
+These rates differ by \sim 1 dex.
+New fits to the dissociation rate made by Torsten Elwert will use used if the keyword ELWERT appears.
+When the large H2 molecule is used (turned on with the atom H2 command described on page 85 above) the Solomon process is treated in a self-consistent manner.
+Abel et al. (2004) show how variations in this rate affect H2 column densities.

 set H2 grain formation pumping This changes the distribution function for populations of v, J levels of H2.
-There are three possible distributions.
-Takahashi (2001; taka).
-Draine & Bertoldi 1996; DB96).
-Thermal (Thermal)..
+There are three possible distributions: Takahashi (2001; taka); Draine & Bertoldi 1996; DB96); and thermal (Thermal).

-set H2 Tad 420 This command changes the binding energy, T{ad} , in the formalism described by Le Bourlot (2000) to account for deexcitation of H_2 while on a grain surface.
+set H2 Tad 420 This command changes the binding energy, T{ad} , in the formalism described by Le Bourlot (2000) to account for deexcitation of H2 while on a grain surface.
 The number is the binding energy expressed as a temperature.
-The default value is 800 K, which has the effect of maximizing the rates of H_2 collisional deexcitation and ortho-para conversion.
-If the number is ≤ 10 it is interpreted as a log of the temperature unless the keyword linear appears.
+The default value is 800 K, which has the effect of maximizing the rates of H2 collisional deexcitation and ortho-para conversion.
+If the number is \leq 10 it is interpreted as a log of the temperature unless the keyword linear appears.